Treating advanced ovarian cancer

 A nephrostomy tube is a tube put into your blocked kidney.
 The tube comes out of your body close to the area of the kidney.
 A bag can be stuck over, or connected to, the tube to drain the urine.
 The cancer is not actually removed during this operation.
 The tube just bypasses the blockage by draining the urine outside the body.

 Biological therapies are drugs that can help the body to control the growth of cancer cells.
-You can find out about biological therapies in our cancer treatment section.
-One type of biological therapy works by stopping tumours from developing their own blood vessels, so the cancer cannot continue to grow.
-These are called anti angiogenic drugs.
-One of these drugs is called bevacizumab (Avastin).
+One type of biological therapy called bevacizumab (Avastin) works by stopping tumours from developing their own blood vessels, so the cancer can't grow.
 Doctors may use it alongside chemotherapy for some women with advanced ovarian cancer.
+It can help some women to live a few months longer.

 - Loss of appetite